aleksei-klak-polimi/MeshPlay-Lab/gateway-node/README.md

 ## **Environment Variables**
 The gateway uses two separate environment files:
 - `.env` — for dev/prod
-- `.env`.test — for test environment
+- `.env.test` — for test environment

 A template for each exists in the project.